 How Long Does It Take to Recover from Valium Addiction?

 There are many factors that affect one’s time line of recovery from Valium addiction.
-Some may successfully treat their substance abuse disorder after finishing a 30-day rehab program.
+Some may successfully treat their substance use disorder disorder after finishing a 30-day rehab program.
 Others may find recovery in a 90-day rehab program.

 For some, relapses can occur after intensive treatment.
 Relapses can lead to more time spent in attempts to recover again after 1-3 months of intensive treatment.
 Recovery from Valium addiction may be affected by: